arenics-coder/txt2html/README.md

 # txt2html
-A simple C code to convext txt files to html formated pages
+A simple C code to convext txt file into html formated page